 Preventing donor fatigue is honestly a simple matter of keeping your supporters engaged.
 Here are a few easy ways to combat this fictional beast we call “donor fatigue”:

 - Promote and invite donors to fun, casual events without an “ask.”
 For instance, a happy hour for supporters, a meet-and-greet with your Executive Director, a tour of your facilities, a volunteering event, lunch-and-learns, educational events with guest speakers, and so on.
+You may have to make the events digital in 2020, of course, but these invites break up the monotony of “asks” and offer donors something other than the chance to donate money.

 - Follow up.
 And we don’t mean just sending an email thanking them for their donation.
 What did you do with their donation?
 How did it help?
 What goals did it help you achieve?
 Donors need to feel that their donations are making a difference in order to keep giving.
 So, if your donors seem fatigued, it may be because you’re asking and taking without reporting back to them on your results.
 (Just so you know, it’s not too late to do this for your #GivingTuesday campaign!
 You can even weave reporting on your results into a year-end email appeal.)